Harold Raynsford Stark: After Pearl Harbor

 From his London headquarters, Stark nominally directed the naval part of the great buildup in England and US naval operations and training activities on the European side of the Atlantic.
 He received the additional title of Commander of the Twelfth Fleet in October 1943, and he supervised USN participation in the landings in Normandy, France, in June 1944.
 Stark built and maintained close relations with British civilian and naval leaders, who "generally adored him," and also with the leaders of other Allied powers.
 Stark was particularly important in dealing with Charles de Gaulle; it was thanks to Stark that the US-British-Free French relationship continued to work.
 He earned high praise from Admiral King for his work.

 After the Normandy landings, Stark faced a Court of Inquiry over his actions leading up to Pearl Harbor.
 The Court concluded that Stark had not conveyed the danger or provided enough information to Kimmel but that he had not been derelict.
-Secretary of the Navy James Forrestal had ordered the 1944 Board of Inquiry.
-Upon reviewing the report, Forrestal felt that the court had been too lenient in assigning blame for the disaster.
-The court had found that the Army and Navy had adequately cooperated in the defense of Pearl Harbor, there had been no information indicating that Japanese carriers were on their way to attack Pearl Harbor, and the attack had succeeded principally because of the aerial torpedo, a secret weapon whose use could not have been predicted.
+The court found that the Army and Navy had adequately cooperated in the defense of Pearl Harbor, there had been no information indicating that Japanese carriers were on their way to attack Pearl Harbor, and the attack had succeeded principally because of the aerial torpedo, a secret weapon whose use could not have been predicted.

-Forrestal disapproved all of those findings and judged that Kimmel could have done more with the information he had had to prevent or mitigate the attack.
+Secretary of the Navy James Forrestal, who had ordered the 1944 Board of Inquiry, felt that the court had been too lenient in assigning blame for the disaster.
+Forrestal disapproved all of the court's findings and judged that Kimmel could have done more with the information he had had to prevent or mitigate the attack.
 Forrestal concluded that both Kimmel and Stark had "failed to demonstrate the superior judgment necessary for exercising command commensurate with their rank and their assigned duties."
 King's endorsement of the report was scalding, leading to Stark being relieved.